Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 • Provide secure, well-lit bike parking near the entrance (including cargo bike options)

-Zero Waste with Reusables and Separation
+Zero Waste with Reusables and Waste Separation

-• Waive single-use giveaways; use digital alternatives
+• Skip single-use giveaways; use digital alternatives and regional information channels

-Sign suggestion (short & clear): "Returning reusables?
+Signage suggestion (short & clear): "Returning reusables?
 Get your deposit back here!
 Please return cups & plates empty."

 • Clear vegan/vegetarian options; transparently label allergens

-• Brief team on separation, allergens, and guidelines—a single interaction matters
+• Brief catering team on waste separation, reusables, allergens, and guidelines

-Energy, Technology, and Materials
+Use Energy, Technology, and Materials Efficiently

 • Operate devices efficiently; keep cold chains short, seal technical rooms

-• Reusable signage, modular rental equipment
+• Prefer reusable signage and modular rental equipment

-Social, Accessible, Clearly Communicated
+Social, Accessible, Well Communicated

-• Multilingual, easy-to-read signage; use pictograms
+• Multilingual, easily readable signage; use pictograms

-• Modal split of arrival (public transport/bike/foot/car)
+• Modal split of arrival (public transport/bike/walk/car)

 • Reusable return rate (%) and loss rate